UEFA Euro 1996: Qualification

 On 30 November 1992, UEFA formally decided to expand the tournament to sixteen teams.
-UEFA cited the increased number of international teams following the recent break up of the Soviet Union and of Yugoslavia – rising from 33 UEFA members in 1988 to 48 by 1994 – as a driving factor behind the expansion.
-Forty-seven teams ultimately entered to compete for the fifteen remaining places in the finals, alongside hosts England.
+UEFA cited the increased number of international teams following the dissolution of the Soviet Union and of Yugoslavia – rising from 33 UEFA members in 1988 to 48 by 1994 – as a driving factor behind the expansion.
+47 teams eventually entered to compete for the fifteen remaining places in the finals, alongside hosts England.

 The draw for the qualifying competition took place in Manchester on 22 January 1994.
 The teams were divided into eight groups, each containing either six or five teams.
 The qualifying process began in April 1994 and concluded in December 1995.
-At the conclusion of the qualifying group stage in November 1995, the eight group winners qualified automatically, along with the six highest-ranked second-placed teams.
+At the end of the qualifying group stage in November 1995, the eight group winners qualified automatically, along with the six highest-ranked second-placed teams.
 The remaining two second-placed teams, the Netherlands and the Republic of Ireland, contested a one-off play-off match in England to decide the final qualifier.

 Qualified teams

-With the extended format, three teams were able to qualify for their first European Championship: Bulgaria, Switzerland and Turkey.
-Croatia, the Czech Republic and Russia competed for the first time in their own right since the dissolution of Yugoslavia, Czechoslovakia and the Soviet Union (though the Russian team is considered by FIFA to be the direct descendant of the Soviet Union and CIS teams that had appeared in six past tournaments and the Czech team is the descendant of the Czechoslovakia team).
+With the extended format, three teams qualified for their first European Championship: Bulgaria, Switzerland, and Turkey.
+Croatia, the Czech Republic, and Russia competed independently for the first time since the dissolution of Yugoslavia, Czechoslovakia, and the Soviet Union respectively (although the Russian team is considered by FIFA to be the direct descendant of the Soviet Union and CIS teams that had appeared in six past tournaments and the Czech team is the descendant of the Czechoslovakia team).
 Seven of the eight participants at the previous tournament in 1992 were again present, with only Sweden – despite also having finished third in the World Cup two years earlier – missing out.
-Italy qualified after missing out Euro 1992 and Romania and Portugal after 12 years.
+Italy and Spain qualified after missing out Euro 1992 and Romania and Portugal after 12 years.

-As of 2020, this was the last time that Sweden failed to qualify for the European Championship finals.

 The following sixteen teams qualified for the finals: